Here is my extensive list of everything you need to know about visiting Australia (Melbourne & Sydney):

 - The Blue Mountains.
 Like the Blue Ridge Mountains here in Virginia, but better.
 Do a day tour because it’s a pain to get up there yourself and you’ll learn more with a guide.
 I suggest a packed lunch and prepare for it to be chilly.

 - Watson's Bay.
+(Mentioned above but I think this area could be it's own day trip since there is so much nature to explore.)
 This peninsula is the entrance to Sydney Harbor.
 Great place to walk around and view the city from afar.
 One of my favorite spots from this trip.
 Here are a few language-culture tips for visiting Australia:

 - "A jumper" is a sweatshirt or hoodie